 dirt ribbon passing through low sage.
 Hardly impressive.
 But it won't take you long to start hitting technical rock.

-In this direction, the loop is a long traverse, then a climb to the top
+In this direction, the loop is a long up-and-down traverse, then a climb to the top

 and fairly rapid return to parking.